asoltesz/solakube/docs/redmine.md

 # Redmine

-Redmine is a lightweight, flexible projec and issue management software popular with software development teams.
+Redmine is a lightweight issue management software that can be used for many purposes, including these:
+- General Task Management (Project hierarchies, Task hierarchies)
+- Software Development issue management (bugs, features, SCM connections...etc)
+- Documentation & Knowledge base (wikis)

+Features in detail on the [Redmine project website](https://redmine.org).

 Supported version: 4.1.1